stackup-wallet/keystore/doc/spec.md

     end
 ```

 This process begins with the `Caller` initiating the `handleUpdates` function on the `Keystore` contract.
-For every `UpdateAction` in the batch, the `Keystore` MUST verify the UCMT proof.
+For every `UpdateAction` in the batch, the `Keystore` MUST verify the UCMT proofs.
 If ok, then the `Keystore` calls `validateData` on the `Verifier` encoded in the `node`.
 This will check if the update to the next root hash is valid and returns a corresponding `validationData` value.

 Note that `handleUpdates` accepts a batch of `updateAction` objects by design in order to support use cases where other entities, such as solvers, are relaying updates on behalf of many accounts.

 The returned `validationData` is a `uint256` with no implied structure except for a literal value of `1` which MUST signal a failed validation.
 Besides this, the `Verifier` and downstream callers are free to interpret this value in any way they see fit.
 This pattern was made to be especially adaptable with ERC-4337 which has specific standards for packing `validUntil` and `validAfter` values for a transaction.

+##### Next root hash validation

+As a safety mechanism to prevent account bricking, the `Keystore` will also verify that the root hash of the next UCMT can be accessible by at least one known node.
+To do this, an `UpdateAction` has a mandatory field for `nextProof` and optional fields for `nextNode` and `nextData`.
+During an update, two flows are considered.

+1. The current `node` is included in the next UCMT.
+In this case `nextNode` and `nextData` is set to `nil`.
+The `Keystore` will verify `nextProof` and only a single `node` verifier call is required.
+2. The current `node` is NOT included in the next UCMT.
+In this case, `nextNode` and `nextData` is required.
+The `Keystore` will verify `nextProof` and make an additional call to the `nextNode` verifier.

 ##### Replay protection